 If you are living in the community there are a number of outpatient options:

-- Falls and Balance Exercise Class (Patients must be referred by a Physiotherapist or Exercise Physiologist).
+- Falls and Balance Exercise Class (Requires an assessmnet by a Physiotherapist or Exercise Physiologist prior to entry).
 An exercise class aimed towards helping improve balance and mobility, muscular strength, cardiovascular system, endurance and bone strength.

 - Physiotherapy 1:1 appointments